tiagoporto/generator-swill-boilerplate/README.md

 To generate SVG sprites is used [gulp-svg-sprite](https://github.com/jkphl/gulp-svg-sprite) as fallback all the SVG sprites are converted to .png with [gulp-svg2png](https://github.com/akoenig/gulp-svg2png)

 To-do

+## Contributing

+If you have time to contribute or give some suggestions, please help me to make this a good tool for everyone.

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

 ## License